-Many native and non-native speakers of English alike are on the same boat regarding the confusion as to whether “Welcome aboard” or “Welcome onboard” is grammatically correct.
+Many native and non-native speakers of English alike are on the same boat regarding the confusion as to whether “Welcome aboard” or “Welcome on board” is grammatically correct.

-To shed light on these language-related peculiarities, this post tackles the grammatical nuances between “Welcome aboard” and “Welcome onboard,” together with some contextualization for an easier ride.
+To shed light on these language-related peculiarities, this post tackles the grammatical nuances between “Welcome aboard” and “Welcome on board,” together with some contextualization for an easier ride.

-Differentiating “welcome onboard” and “welcome aboard”
+The difference between “welcome on board” and “welcome aboard”

 People asking questions about the differences between or among certain expressions is an appealing phenomenon, at least for those engaged and interested in language studies.

-When people ask the difference between “translate into” and “translate to” or “welcome aboard” and “welcome onboard,” intellectual discussions are prompted to occur.
+When people ask the difference between “translate into” and “translate to” or “welcome aboard” and “welcome on board,” intellectual discussions are prompted to occur.

 Such kinds of inquiries meanwhile suggest that more and more people are getting keener on refining their knowledge of how languages work.